 By default, the plugins in a track or item FX chain are processed in serial - that is, one after each other.
-For example, if you insert both ReaEq and then ReaComp into an FX chain, the audio is passed first through the EQ.
-With EQ added, it is then passed though the compressor.
+For example, if you insert both ReaEq and then ReaComp into an FX chain, the audio is passed first through the EO.
+With EO added, it is then passed though the compressor.
 This concept is illustrated on the right.
 This is how most often you are likely to want to have your FX processed.

-FX 1

-FX 2

-End of FX Chain
+Start of FX Chain FX 1 FX 2 End of FX Chain